jaredhuling/oem/cran-comments.md

 ## Update for 'oem'

-Added computation of new penalties to oem, added more flexible plotting capabilities, fixed bug with predict function when type argument set to nonzero.
+Added more flexible specification of lambda.

 ## Test environments